Hacklor/purr-stream-frontend/README.md

 REACT_APP_BACKEND_BASE_URL=http://yoururlhere.com
 ```

 This will override the default.

-There is also a specific file for the test run named `.env.test
+Warning: Do not put secrets in the `.env` file, but only in the `.env.local`.
+The latter will be
+ignored by git.